balupeddireddy08/Model_Context_Protocol_for_AI/explore-demo-GitHub-MCP-server/steps.md

 ## F — Example step-by-step demo script (concise)

 1. (Optional) Generate a few notifications: create PR, request review, mention yourself in an issue comment (use the Agent prompts in **A**).
-2. `Agent: List my notifications` → show the list.
+2. ` List my notifications` → show the list.
-3. `Agent: Dismiss notification with id "<first-id>"` → verify by listing notifications again.
+3. ` Dismiss notification with id "<first-id>"` → verify by listing notifications again.
-4. `Agent: Mark all my notifications as read` → verify inbox cleared.
+4. ` Mark all my notifications as read` → verify inbox cleared.
-5. `Agent: Unsubscribe from repo "demo-streamlit"` → Agent confirms.
+5. ` Unsubscribe from repo "demo-streamlit"` → Agent confirms.
-6. Create a new test issue: `Agent: Create an issue "watch test" ...` → `Agent: List my unread notifications` → verify no notification for that issue.
+6. Create a new test issue: ` Create an issue "watch test" ...` → ` List my unread notifications` → verify no notification for that issue.
-7. `Agent: Subscribe to repository "demo-streamlit"` → create another test issue → `Agent: List my unread notifications` → verify the new notification appears.
+7. ` Subscribe to repository "demo-streamlit"` → create another test issue → ` List my unread notifications` → verify the new notification appears.

 ---